 In this new space of streaming and tweeting, the measurement of the success of a show isn’t how much money it makes, but its social and cultural impact.
 Culture is the commodity, and it costs money.

 Fans have treated this show as an investment – investing time, money, and engagement in this series.
 Placing our trust in the producers and writers at HBO.

-This has revealed something very important for producers: that they must now navigate a fine line between a toxic fan demanding their own way, and an investor who’s not seeing a return.
+This has revealed something very important for producers: that they must now navigate a fine line between toxic fans demanding their own way, and an investor who’s not seeing a return.

 In economic terms, the stock of Game of Thrones plummeted as soon as those bells rang.

 “A MIND NEEDS A BOOK AS A SWORD NEEDS A WHETSTONE.”

 One of the things that franchises need is a Bible and a writer for that Bible.